Master Your Golf Swing Sequence: Step-by-Step Guide

 Step 7: Target to hit the bottom of the ball.
 For golf drivers and iron shots, approach the ball slightly from inside with your club.
 But move the golf irons downward and the drivers in an upward motion while making the strike.

-The follow-through or finish stage may seem unnecessary after striking the ball at the impact stage.
+The follow-through or finishing stage may seem unnecessary after striking the ball at the impact stage.
 Because it won’t change anything about the shot you have already made.
 Though it is true, that doesn’t mean it is less critical.

 The finishing should give you confidence whether you are hitting with golf wedges, irons, or drivers.
 That’s what follow-through does for you.
 This stage lets you know if anything was off with the shot, pretty much like a diagnostic tool.
 Eventually, you can strike a better shot with this feel next time.